richardlehane/siegfried/README.md

 ## Contributing

-Like Siegfried and want to get involved in its development?
+Like siegfried and want to get involved in its development?
 That'd be wonderful!
 There are some notes on the [wiki](https://github.com/richardlehane/siegfried/wiki) to get you started, and please get in touch.

 ## Thanks